-In Commissioner of Internal Revenue v.
+Commissioner of Internal Revenue v.
 Wilson, 76 F.2d 766 (5th Cir.
-1955), the Fifth Circuit held that income from property held in trust for a married man was received by him as community property, although the corpus was not community property.
-However, some of the distributed trust income derived from royalties and bonuses on "separate property" corpus.
+1955), involved a separate property trust with income of both separate and community character that was required to be traced.
+The Fifth Circuit held that income from property held in a separate property trust for Husband was received by him as community property.
+However, some of the distributed trust income derived from royalties and bonuses on the separate property corpus.
 Also, delay rentals were received by the trustee.
 According to the Fifth Circuit, the delay rentals would be community property, while the royalties and bonuses would not; therefore, whatever portion of the trust income could be shown to be derived from royalties and bonuses would be separate property when received by the beneficiary.
 This analysis required tracing of the distributions to income received by the trust.
 In this regard, the Court said: